marcusjoshm/FLIM-FRET-analysis/README.md

         └── ...
 ```

-In this structure, .bin files are organized into region folders (R1, R2, R3), which helps keep files organized when you have many samples.

-#### 2. Flat Structure
+**2. Flat Structure**
 ```
 Input-Directory/
-├── FITC.bin
+├── FITC.bin                    # Can be in root or subdirectories
-├── calibration.csv
+├── calibration.csv             # Must be in root directory
-└── Dish_1_Post-Rapa/
+└── Experiment_Data/            # At least one subdirectory required
     ├── R_1_s1.bin
     ├── R_1_s2.bin
     ├── R_1_s3.bin